Mount Emily Lumber Co. 1

-Mount Emily Lumber Company No. 1 is a three-truck shay steam locomotive that was originally owned by the Mount Emily Lumber Company.
-It was built in 1923 by the Lima Locomotive Works for the Hofus Steel and Equipment Company of Seattle, Washington.
+Mount Emily Lumber Company No. 1 is a three-truck or 'Class C' Shay steam locomotive that was originally owned by the Mount Emily Lumber Company.
+It was built on August 28, 1923 by the Lima Locomotive Works and delivered to Lima's Seattle dealer, Hofius Steel and Equipment Company of Seattle, Washington.
 It was later sold to the Independence Logging Company of Independence, Washington, and then it was later sold to the Mount Emily Lumber Company of La Grande, Oregon.
-When it was retired in 1957, it was donated to the Oregon Museum of Science and Industry.
-One year later, in 1958, it was donated to the Oregon Historical Society of Portland, Oregon.
-The engine was operational at the City of Prineville Railroad, but it was announced in 2022 that the Oregon Rail Heritage Foundation would be the new owners of No. 1.
+When it was retired in 1955, it was donated to the Oregon Museum of Science and Industry.
+Three years later, in 1958, it was donated to the Oregon Historical Society of Portland, Oregon.
+The engine was operational at Cass Scenic Railroad and the City of Prineville Railroad for many years.
+It was announced in 2022 that the Oregon Rail Heritage Foundation would be the new owners of No. 1.

 History

-No. 1 was initially manufactured on August 28, 1923, at the Lima Locomotive Works plant in Lima, Ohio, where nearly 3,000 other geared Shay engines were built.
-No. 1’s first owner was the Hofus Steel and Equipment Company, and it was delivered to their property in Seattle, Washington.
+No. 1 was initially manufactured as a stock locomotive on August 28, 1923, at the Lima Locomotive Works plant in Lima, Ohio, where nearly 2,800 other geared Shay engines were built.
+No. 1’s first owner was the Hofius Steel and Equipment Company, Lima's Seattle dealer, and it was delivered to their property in Seattle, Washington.
 The following month, No. 1 was sold to the Independence Logging Company.
-Before the engine was delivered to Independence, Hofus employees altered No. 1’s builders plate by chiseling off the world August and stamping in the word September, which would imply the engine was brand new.
+Before the engine was delivered to Independence Logging in Aberdeen, Washington, Hofius employees altered No. 1’s builders plate by chiseling off the word "August" and stamping in the word "September", which would imply the engine was brand new.
 After being moved to Independence, Washington, No. 1 was used to pull log trains for the next four years.

-On February 20, 1928, No. 1 was sold again to the Mount Emily Lumber Company, and the engine was used to pull log trains on a shortline between La Grande and Hilgard in Eastern Oregon.
+On February 20, 1928, No. 1 was sold again to the just starting up Mount Emily Lumber Company and moved to Hilgard, Oregon by the Union Pacific Railroad.
+The engine was used to pull log trains from the forests above Starkey, on a shortline between La Grande and Hilgard in Eastern Oregon.